wardensdev/ComputeWorker/README.md

 Note: The `GPU_*` objects listed represent different Godot data types, and they each correspond to their respective data types in GLSL.
 More on the specifics of it later.

 Add a GPU_* uniform to the array for each uniform in your shader that you want to access/write to from Godot.
+(See **GPUUniforms** below)

 When you inspect the GPUUniform you added, there are some properties to set.
 The first one is `Data`, which is the initial data that the shader will be supplied with.